Qabel/qabel.github.io/Qabel-Buffered-Data.md

 #### Acknowledge IDs

-This is a collection of contacts, acknowledge ids and more which waiting for a response from the other side to forward this information to the modules.
-The modules knows than that their drop message is send correctly and the other side have received it.
+This is a collection of contacts, acknowledge ids and more which are waiting for a response from the other side to forward this information to the modules.
+The modules will know then that their drop message has been sent correctly and the other side has received it.

-The item `acknowledge_ids` includes an collection of acknowledge_id structures
+The item `acknowledge_ids` includes a collection of acknowledge_id structures

 Summary